- 24/7 customer service

-- Dividend-paying checking accounts
+- No monthly fees on most checking accounts

 - Limited number of branches

-Navy Federal Credit Union Products
+Navy Federal Credit Union Overview

 NFCU Checking Accounts

-- Free checks
+- Free personalized checks

 NFCU Money Market Accounts